sonjabinder/ReportGenerationMedGemma/README.md

   py -m pip install -r requirements.txt       # Windows
   ```

-4. Create a file `.env` and save your huggingface token with the required permissions for both MedGemma as well as the CT-RATE dataset with the format
+4. Create a file `.env` and save your huggingface token with the required permissions for both MedGemma as well as the CT-RATE dataset in it with the following format
   ```bash
   HF_TOKEN=<YOUR-HF-TOKEN>
   ```
-in it.

 ## Project Structure